-e) If the UE includes in its ATSSS capabilities "MPTCP functionality with any steering mode and ATSSS-LL functionality with any steering mode" (as specified in clause 5.32.6.1) and the DNN configuration allows MPTCP and ATSSS-LL with any steering mode (i.e. any Steering Mode allowed for ATSSS-LL), the MA PDU Session is capable of MPTCP and ATSSS-LL with any steering mode (i.e. any Steering Mode allowed for ATSSS-LL) in the uplink and in the downlink.
+e) If the UE includes in its ATSSS capabilities the combination of "MPTCP functionality with any steering mode supported" capability and ATSSS-LL functionality with any steering mode supported" capability (as specified in clause 5.32.6.1) and the DNN configuration allows MPTCP and ATSSS-LL with any steering mode (i.e. any Steering Mode allowed for ATSSS-LL), the MA PDU Session is capable of MPTCP and ATSSS-LL with any steering mode (i.e. any Steering Mode allowed for ATSSS-LL) in the uplink and in the downlink.